Youssefshawky969/Tech-Stack/Ansible.md

   git config --global user.email "yshawky@gmail.com"
   `

-you can edit your file by
+ You can edit your file by

 `nano README.md`

-edit what you need then commit the changes by
+Edit what you need then commit the changes by

 `
 git status